 However, for any dental implant procedure to be successful there must be enough bone in the jaw to support the dental implant near me.
-In case, there is no sufficient bone in the jaw to support the teeth implants near me, the dentist would recommend bone grafting for dental implants Houston TX.
+In case, there is no sufficient bone in the jaw to support the teeth implants near me, the emergency dentist would recommend bone grafting for dental implants Houston TX.

 Bone grafting for dental implants Houston TX is a dental procedure that involves adding bone material artificially to the insufficient jawbone to reinforce it.
 The bone grafting procedure is usually done before the dental implant procedure as dental implant bone loss repair to reinforce the insufficient jawbone to support the dental implant near me.
 The bone material may be extracted from other parts of the body (the chin or hip) or extracted from other sources.

-Before you undergo the dental implant procedure, your dentist would examine your mouth to determine if you have sufficient jawbone to support the dental implant.
+Before you undergo the dental implant procedure, your dentist near me would examine your mouth to determine if you have sufficient jawbone to support the dental implant.
 If you have insufficient jawbone to support the dental implant, you would have to undergo bone grafting for dental implants Houston TX prior to the procedure, otherwise, your dental implant would fail over time.

 If you eventually have to undergo bone grafting for dental implants in Houston TX, the length of the overall dental implant procedure would be affected by the bone grafting procedure.
 The bone grafting material for the jawbone can be sourced from the following places:

 - From the bone of another person (donor)